google/docsy/userguide/content/en/docs/Adding content/repository-links.md

 ### `github_branch` (optional)

-Specify a value here if you have would like to reference a different branch for the other github settings like **Edit this page** or **Create project isssue**.
+Specify a value here if you have would like to reference a different branch for the other github settings like **Edit this page** or **Create project issue**.

 ```toml
 github_branch = "release"